Tomb of Shah Rukn-e-Alam: Interior

 The shrine's vast interior features no internal buttresses, nor any interior structural elements to support the interior space, which results in a vast interior space.
-The interior was initially decorated with elaborate tile work, which was subsequently covered in plaster, though vast interior of the mausoleum is now largely bare.
+The interior was initially decorated with elaborate tile work, which was subsequently covered in plaster, though the vast interior of the mausoleum is now largely bare.
 Niches at the ground level serve to enlarge the interior space further.

 The carved wooden mihrab is considered to be one of the earliest examples of its genre.
 The sarcophagus of Rukn-e-Alam is slightly off-centre, and is surrounded by the graves of 72 of his relatives, which allude to the 72 martyred companions of the Prophet Muhammad's grandson, Imam Hussein, at the Battle of Karbala in 680 CE.

 Conservation

-In the 1970s, the mausoleum was thoroughly repaired and renovated by the Auqaf Department.
+In the 1970s, the mausoleum was thoroughly repaired and renovated by the Auqaf Department of the Government of Punjab.
 The entire glittering glazed interior is the result of new tiles and brickwork done by the Kashigars, or tile makers, of Multan.

 The tomb is on the tentative list as a UNESCO World Heritage Site.